jbmorley/Python-Thermal-Printer/README.md

    cd Python-Thermal-Printer
    python3 printertest.py
    ```

 7. Use `cron` to run the management script on startup by adding the following line to your crontab (`crontab -e`):

    ```
    @reboot /usr/bin/python3 /home/pi/Projects/Python-Thermal-Printer/main.py
    ```

-   _You will need to update the path to `main.py` dependening on where you cloned the repository._
+   _You will need to update the path to `main.py` depending on where you cloned the repository._